IsaiahHarvi/SigKit/README.md

 If you use VS Code, we’ve provided a DevContainer configuration:

 1. Install the **Remote – Containers** extension in VS Code.
-2. Clone and open the project and choose **Reopen in Container** from the VSCode console.
+2. Clone, open the project, and run `chmod +x .devcontainer/setup.sh`.
+3. Run **Reopen in Container** from the VSCode console.
 3. Inside the container you’ll have all dependencies installed and SigKit ready to run.

 ### 3. Sanity Check